-- 1. Agency Commissions on Political Buys.
+1. Agency Commissions on Political Buys

 Except for spots sold by a station's rep firm, the lowest unit charge is based on the net to the station.
 Commission to the station's rep firm will not be netted out of the spot price, as the rep is considered a station employee or agent, while an agency is the representative of the spot buyers.
 Assume that the commissionable lowest unit charge for a drive time news adjacency is \$100.
 A recognized agency books a news adjacency on behalf of a legally qualified candidate who is entitled to the lowest unit charge.
 The station bills the agency \$100, of which the station nets \$85.
 The station's new lowest unit charge for drive time news adjacencies is \$85, at least for candidates who wish to make a "direct" buy.
 To avoid this problem, stations should recognize that the net to the station sets the lowest unit charge, even for non-agency buys.
-So if the station's lowest unit charge is not commissionable to an agency, the station can avoid reducing it further by refusing to commission it. - 2.
-Bonus Spots.
-Stations should be careful about giving bonus spots or selling excessively discounted spots as part of a package during the pre-election periods.
+So if the station's lowest unit charge is not commissionable to an agency, the station can avoid reducing it further by refusing to commission it.

+2. Bonus or "No Charge" Spots

+Stations should be careful about giving bonus spots, "no charge" spots or selling excessively discounted spots as part of a package during the pre-election periods.
 Such practices can reduce a station's lowest unit charge.
-For example, if an advertiser receives one spot free for every nine spots he buys, the unit price will be decreased by 10% for computing the station's lowest unit charge.
-If the spots in this example were \$10 each, the advertiser would get 10 spots for \$90.
-Thus, the lowest unit charge would be \$9. - 3.
-Discounted Spots.
-Excessively discounted spots can cause the same problem.
-Stations often write contracts to show unrealistically low rates for some day-parts or programs in a package to induce clients to purchase more expensive programs or day-parts.
-Formerly, a station could require a candidate to buy all parts of a package to get the package rates.
-Now, candidates may "cherry-pick," so it is essential to make realistic allocations of spot values in all packages sold, either on the face of the contract, or in an internal station allocation of a package plan purchase price made at the time that the package arrangement is entered into.
+The FCC does not believe any spot is truly "no charge," and treats it as a discount to all spots in a package sale.
+For example, if an advertiser receives one ROS spot free for every 9 drive time spots he buys, the lowest unit charge will be the average of the total paid for the spots in the package sale divided by the number of spots in the package, including the "no charge" spot.
+If the drive time spots in this example were \$10 each, the advertiser would get 10 spots for \$90.
+Thus, the lowest unit charge would be \$9 for single spot purchases.
+To avoid this, every spot in a package should be given a value, at least on an internal memo, as discussed earlier in this memo.
+If the ROS spot were priced at \$2, the price for the drive time spots in the package would be \$88 divided by 9 spots, or \$9.88, for the purpose of computing the stations lowest unit charge.